Single Touch Payroll obligations

-There’s a list of STP compliant software providers here, and some employers can engage a third party, such as a registered tax or BAS agent, or a payroll service provider to complete the STP reporting on their behalf.
+There’s a list of Single Touch Payroll compliant software providers here, and some employers can engage a third party, such as a registered tax or BAS agent, or a payroll service provider to complete the STP reporting on their behalf.

 There are even more options if an organisation has four or less employees, including no-cost and low-cost STP solutions.

-If you have any questions or concerns about your STP contribution processes or obligations, visit the ATO website, or contact your payroll software provider or tax/accounting agent.
+If you have any questions or concerns about your Single Touch Payroll contribution processes or obligations, visit the ATO website, or contact your payroll software provider or tax/accounting agent.